imprld01/Naive-Bayesian-Classifier/README.md

 # Naive-Bayesian-Classifier

 A program to construct a naïve bayesian classifier on the breast cancer wisconsin dataset.
-The dataset can be found in sklearn.datasets package(sklearn.datasets.load_breast_cancer). this program use the stratified 10-fold cross-validation (outer cross-validation) for
+The dataset can be found in sklearn.datasets package(sklearn.datasets.load_breast_cancer).
+This program use the stratified 10-fold cross-validation (outer cross-validation) for
 estimating the accuracy of the classifier.

 This is an assignment on NTOU Machine Learning 2017 Spring.